Last Updated on July 1, 2025 by George Pavlopoulos

 San Marino

-Gothenburg, Sweden in 4K with the DJI Osmo Pocket
+Gothenburg, Sweden, in 4K with the DJI Osmo Pocket

-Epilogue: can you shoot travel videos with the DJI Osmo Pocket?
+Epilogue: Can you shoot travel videos with the DJI Osmo Pocket?

 I plan to make even more travel videos, so bookmark this article and check back for updates.
 Also, follow me on YouTube for more travel videos with the DJI Osmo Pocket.